 cash management, debt service coverage

 and other debt-load.
-Details of the
+Click here for details on the

-HFH-MN Credit Risk Rating criteria are available
+HFH-MN Credit Risk Rating criteria.

 Additional Funding Requirements – The following conditions pertaining to the affiliate